 Responding to climate change

-Around the world, significant amounts of electricity are still generated by coal fuelled power stations.
-The substitution of coal with natural gas is one of the fastest, lowest cost and most secure ways to reduce emissions for many countries.
+Natural gas will be a crucial transition fuel as we move to a lower emissions world.
+It generates the least CO2 of fossil fuels (with half the emissions of coal), but retains all the advantages.
+Replacing coal with natural gas is one of the fastest, lowest cost and most secure ways to reduce emissions for many countries.

 Natural gas also makes renewable electricity affordable and practical by providing a reliable back-up when supply is unreliable.

 Importantly, there are also many different uses of oil and natural gas that don't involve burning them and releasing emissions.

 You can find out more about these issues in our publication "A Changing Role: The Future of Oil and Gas in a Lower Carbon World."